MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 ### The HoloLens emulator isn't working

 Information about the HoloLens emulator is located in our developer documentation.
 Read more about [troubleshooting the HoloLens emulator](/windows/mixed-reality/using-the-hololens-emulator#troubleshooting).

-### Known issues for HoloLens emulator
-- Not all apps in the Microsoft Store are compatible with the emulator.
-For example, Young Conker and Fragments are not playable on the emulator.
-- You cannot use the PC webcam in the Emulator.
-- The Live Preview feature of the Windows Device Portal does not work with the emulator.
-You can still capture Mixed Reality videos and images.